saurabhrathod35/validations-lib/README.md

   }
 ]
 ```
-And Your Final input object like under
+And your final input object will look something like below:
 ```ruby
 var entry = {
 '#1':1,